Sil3ncer1/MARKus/README.md

 * * *

 ## Security Warning
-Important: The HTML in this Markdown document doesn't get sanitized.
+Important: The HTML in this Markdown editor doesn't get sanitized.
 Because of this, you need to be careful when including HTML to avoid potential security risks.

 * * *